Unboxed-Software/solana-course/content/token22-in-the-client.md

 }
 ```

-There might be some cases where we want to fetch all the Associated Token Accounts for the wallet's public key, or some cases where we don't have access to the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID`.
-The following sections describe how we can achieve that.

-## How to fetch both legacy and Token22 tokens
+## How to fetch tokens
-When we have access to the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID`, it is very easy to fetch owned Token Accounts for any wallet.
-If we want to distinguish between legacy tokens and Token22 tokens, we can simply use the program IDs for this.
+When it comes to fetching tokens, there is no difference between legacy and extension tokens.
+All we have to do is provide the correct token program.

 ```ts
 const tokenAccounts = await connection.getTokenAccountsByOwner(